dalikewara/ayapingping-go/README.md

 ## Project structure

-To implement the concept of Clean Architecture and Domain-Driven Design, and to keep them understandable, we try to structure the project in such a way.
+To implement the concept of Clean Architecture and Domain-Driven Design, and to keep them understandable, we try to structure the project like this:

 ### main.go

-This file is your project runner.

 - In this file, you initialize dependencies, injections, and anything required to start and run your application

-you can use command `go run main.go` or `make start` to run your application
+- You can use command `go run main.go` or `make start` to run your application

-### src

-Main source code of your project.

 ### src/service

-Service is an application handler.

 - In this package, you put your application handlers, servers or clients.
 Example:
   - `src/service/rest/`, to handle REST requests from client
   - `src/service/grpc/`, to handle gRPC requests from client
   - `src/service/cron/`, to handle CRON
   - etc...
-- Also in this package, you handle presenters or anything to be done between client and your application.
+- Also in this package, you put presenters or anything to be done between client and your application.

 ### src/config

-Configuration setup used by your project.

-- In this package, you put any functions to set up constants, env variables, messages or anything about configurations
+- In this package, you put any functions to set up constant variables, env variables, messages or anything about configurations
 - For constant `const` configuration, you may use the variable directly from anywhere

 ### src/adapter

-Client adapters used by your project.

 - In this package, you put any functions to connect to external frameworks or connections like database, external client, etc

 ### src/entity

-Main business model of your project.

 - Entity is your main business model
-- Here you define your main object models or properties for your business
+- Here you define your main object models or properties for your business, like database model, DTO (Data Transfer Object), etc.
-- Keep this package simple, don't code anything that is not related to the model itself
+- Keep this package as simple as possible.
+Don't code anything that is not related to the model itself

 ### src/library

-Helpers (custom functions) to help you do some common tasks.

-- In this package, you create packages to help you do some common tasks
+- In this package, you create custom helper functions
-- Provide reusable packages for your application
+- Provide reusable helpers for your application
 - You may call any functions inside this package from anywhere

 ### src/repository

-Main business repository of your project.

 - Repository is a place where you communicate with the real external data resource, like database, cloud service, external service, etc.
 - It's always better to keep your repository as simple as possible, don't add too much logic here